adisusilayasa/adisusilayasa/README.md

 ### Hi, I'm I Made Adi Susilayasa.
 #### Fresh graduate with 2 year programming experience.
 Has created two academic journals with topics of natural language processing and forecasting.
+Currently taking roles as back-end developer using Golang.

 ### About me:

 - 🌱 I’m currently learning Golang as Back-End
 - :bulb:   I’m interested in Software Engineer and Data Engineer
 - 😄 Pronouns: He/His/Him

 ### Things I code with: